aseprite/aseprite/README.txt

 INTRODUCTION
 ===================================

-  ASE is a program specially designed with facilities to create animated sprites that can be used in computer games.
-You can create static images, characters with movement, textures, patterns, backgrounds, logos, color palettes, tiles, etc.
+  ASE (Allegro Sprite Editor) is an open source program to create animated sprites.
+Sprites are little images that can be used in your website or in a video game.
+You can draw characters with movement, intros, textures, patterns, backgrounds, logos, color palettes, isometric levels, etc.

   What makes ASE different?
 It focuses on pixel editing, to do pixel-art.
 Indeed, it isn't a photo retouching tool or a vector